wjun0830/QD-DETR/run_on_video/qd_detr_ckpt/README.md

-Model checkpoint [video_model_best.ckpt](video_model_best.ckpt) is trained with only QVhighlights video and text features as input.
+Model checkpoint [model_best.ckpt](model_best.ckpt) provided for running example data is only trained with QVhighlights video and text features using CLIP as input (No slowfast features used).
 It is trained from scratch, without ASR pre-training.

-To run the code with videoaudio model ckpt, there may be some implementations you may have to change or add.
+To run the code with video/videoaudio model ckpt that are trained with slowfast+clip features, you need to prepare slowfast features and modify some implementations.